-Another seeming contradiction is that in recent years Ashley Madison, the world's leading married dating site, has registered Gen Z to be the top age group to sign up to the site, even though the large majority of them have never been married.
-In 2022 alone more than 1.8 million Gen Z joined (of which more than 38,000 were from Australia) representing 40% of all signups.
+Another seeming contradiction is that in recent years Ashley Madison, the world's leading married dating site, has registered Gen Z to be the top age group to sign up to the site, even though the large majority of them has never been married considering that the median age for marriage has been over 30 years old for years.
+In 2022 alone more than 1.8 million Gen Z joined (of which more than 4,600 were from New Zealand) representing 40% of all signups.